 Children get their teeth at different times, but most babies will get their first tooth between six months and 10 months.
-Most children will have all their baby teeth by the time they are three years old.
+Most children will have all twenty baby teeth by the time they are three years old.

 Once children are around two years old, they can start to help brush their teeth by holding the toothbrush.
 Until your child is around eight years old, they should have adult supervision or help when cleaning teeth to make sure they brush properly.

 As your child’s teeth start to fit closely together (usually between two and six years old), they should also be taught to floss their teeth daily.
-By the time children are 10 years old, they can start flossing on their own without the help of an adult.

 Young children are more likely to clean their teeth regularly if it is a fun activity and part of their usual routine.

 Some suggestions for keeping young children interested in brushing include:

 Extensive research supports the safety and benefits of fluoride in preventing tooth decay.
 In most parts of Australia, tap water is treated and contains fluoride, making it a healthy choice for teeth.
 Tap water that has been boiled and cooled will still contain